 Forc provides tools for debugging both live transactions as well as Sway unit tests.
 Debugging can be done via CLI or using the VSCode IDE.

-Unit testing refers to "in-language" test functions annotated with #[test]
+Unit testing refers to "in-language" test functions annotated with #[test].
+Line-by-line

 debugging is available within the VSCode IDE.